 The tunnel took six years to design and four years to build.
 It costed 10 million Goldmark.
 In 1923, the record year, the Elbtunnel was used by 19 million…Continue

 "The Economist" of 13 August 2011 includes a wonderful obituary for Nancy Wake who died on 7 August, aged 98.
 Read here.

-Australian Nancy Wake was a member of the French resistance in WWII and later special agent for the British Special Operations…Continue
+Australian Nancy Wake was a member of the French resistance in WWII and later special agent for the British Special Operations Executive in occupied France.

 Carl Hagenauer (1872-1928) founded a workshop for artistic metal works in Vienna/Austria in 1898, the “Werkstätte Hagenauer” – marking the heyday of metalworking in the arts and crafts.
-It should…Continue
+It should become a legendary company that produced outstanding metal (and later also wood)…Continue

 Added by Dieter Marquardt on August 6, 2011 at 3:41pm — No Comments

 In August 80 years ago, precisely on 31 August 1931, a giant flying boat plowed through the waters south of Manhattan.
 Dornier Do X landed after an epic journey across the Atlantic.
-The plane with three decks(!) and six propeller engines on top of its wing must have been a stunning sight even for the…Continue
+The plane with three decks(!) and six propeller engines on top of its wing must have been a stunning sight even for the otherwise in superlatives spoilt New…Continue

 A great photographic exhibition just started in the Albertina in Vienna, Austria.
 Presenting about 260 outstanding examples of Austrian photography dating from before 1945, the exhibition in the Albertina sheds light on both the range and quality of the pictures produced by the Photographic Society’s members.
 Exhibits from the fields of art, science, and innovative applications of commercial photography convey a fascinating impression of the paths leading into today’s flood of…Continue